sometimeskind/tomruttle.github.io/pages/words-intro.md

 #### Words

-Select a post and read it, fool
+Select a post and read it, fool!